khalil5754/khalil5754.github.io/_posts/2022-08-07-your-new-blog-post.md

 # Introspective Growth *Prologue*: What is "Invisible Learning"?

-#### Fair Warning, if you're here to see my code or my works - this post won't be that.
+#### Fair Warning: if you're here to see my code or my works - this post won't be that.
 See any of my other posts for examples of my work or if you're here for tutorials.
 As a matter of fact, I don't even think this should count this as a post - let's just call it a prologue.
 I'll be writing about how I learned about the term "invisible learning" and how it changed the way I view _work_.
 Also, I'll write about how I'm a proponent of the path of "least expected resistance", and how it has helped me grow.
-This may be confusing but let me explain.
+This may be a little confusing but let me explain.

 I always wanted to be an author, and this April I got my first chance at a taste.